microsoft/LOBSTR/README.md

-# Linked Object Transformer (LOTR)
+# Linked Objects Transformer (LOBSTR)

-LOTR is an image-to-graph model built on top of the Detection Transformer (DETR).
+LOBSTR is an image-to-graph model built on top of the Detection Transformer (DETR).

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.